 The amount of child support that is to be paid is not based upon the level the child enjoyed while his or her parents were married.
 Children are entitled to live post-divorce in a way that reflects one or both of their parents’ good fortune.
 This is why the court may consider all sources of income and assets of both parents including, but not limited to, a parent’s inheritance and personal injury proceeds.

-Since the duty to pay child support belongs to both parents, if the payee spouse marries a wealthy person, it does not excuse the payor spouse from supporting his child.
-In addition, subsequent spouses do not have an obligation to pay child support to child that is not their own.
+Since the duty to pay child support belongs to both parents, if the payee spouse marries a wealthy person, it does not mean you as the payor will stop making child support payments.
+In addition, according to New Jersey law, subsequent spouses do not have an obligation to pay child support to a child that is not their own.
 However, if the non-parent new spouse’s income is available to the parent then that may impact how much of the parent’s income is available for the above support guidelines.

 Therefore, in New Jersey, regardless of whom the recipient spouse marries, in general, the duty to support your child is absolute and will always be enforced.
 It is also important to note that it is the right of the child to receive this support and generally no party can waive that right on behalf of that child.